pierregillon/Watson.Api/README.md

 * [CQRSLite](https://github.com/gautema/CQRSlite)

 # In progress
-As a fact checker, I must be able to
+As a member of the Watson fact checker community, I must be able to
 - Indicate investigating fact count in the present web page
 - Link 2 facts
 - Qualify a fact relation (confirm => infirm)